Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 ## Load Data

 The Amazon review dataset is considered for analysis in this project.
 This data can be obtained from the following sources: https://www.kaggle.com/marklvl/sentiment-labelled-sentences-data-set.
-The is made of 1000 positive and negative senitments extracted from the reviews of products.
-A review is considered a positve sentiment if it takes a value of 1 and o otherwise.
+The data is made up of 1000 positive and negative senitments extracted from the reviews of products.
+A review is considered a positive sentiment if it takes a value of 1 and 0 otherwise.

 ```python
 column_list = ["Reviews", "Sentiment_label"]